 Satan the devil's third attempt is what the Bible labels as Armageddon.
 His fourth and final attempt at grabbing power, which will also utterly fail to remove God from governing all things, will occur after the millennium when he is loosed for a short period (Revelation 20:7 - 9).

-On a final note, many believe that even after being cast out of heaven that Satan (or other demonic spirits) were incapable of being put out of existence because they were composed of spirit and therefore indestructible.
+On a final note, many believe that even after being cast out of heaven that Satan (or other demonic spirits) was incapable of being put out of existence because they were composed of spirit and therefore indestructible.
 This flies in the face of Scripture which records demons knowing that they can be penalized with eternal death (see Mark 1:23 - 25).
 They are fully aware that many (if not most) of them will be judged worthy of an eternal death penalty for their rebellion.